krmapale/Nine-mens-morris/README.md

 - Changing the names of the players (tools/settings)
 - "Info" and "about.." buttons in Help
 - New game (resets the board)
 - Print should work too.
-Atleast opens up print dialog
+Opens up print dialog